erinann/FAST_doc_tests/How_to_contribute/feedback/feedback_notes.md

 2. Add:
     - The advantages of version control without jargon.
     - Create workflows with no terminal
-      - Atom (me: what about Loom video link of a step-by-step process?)
+      - Atom (me: what about Loom video link of a step-by-step process?
+Not now.
+Will reassess after getting feedback on written files.)
-      - Brackets (me: what about Loom video link of a step-by-step process?)
+      - Brackets (me: what about Loom video link of a step-by-step process?
+Not now.
+Will reassess after getting feedback on written files.)
-- [ ] Addressed
+- [x] Addressed

 3. Reassure people that they will not break their computer, GitHub or Git by using the terminal.
 - [x] Addressed